jonathangriffiths/starter-hugo-academic/content/project/swapping/index.md

 # Documentation: https://sourcethemes.com/academic/docs/managing-content/

 title: "Barcode swapping"
 summary: "_swappedDrops_ is a method to correct for artefacts from barcode swapping in 10X single-cell RNA sequencing data.
-Written with Aaron Lun in the _DropletUtils_ package."
+Written with Aaron Lun in the _DropletUtils_ package, which I now maintain."
 authors: []
 tags: []
 categories: []